August 29, 2018

 - Keir Moulton (faculty) (BA 2001, MA 2002), taking up an appointment as a tenure-track Assistant Professor, focusing on syntax/semantics/psycholinguistics.

-- Aleksei Nazarov (faculty), beginning a one-year contract-limited term appointment as an Assistant Professor of phonology.
+- Aleksei Nazarov (faculty), beginning a contract-limited term appointment as an Assistant Professor of phonology.

 - Miriam Neuhausen (visiting scholar), a visiting graduate student from the University of Freiburg, studying heritage German speakers near Kitchener-Waterloo and working with Sali A. Tagliamonte.